Frank-Pechar/js-project-planner/README.md

 ## This App Uses Javascript Features Such As:

 - Drag and and Drop Projects between Active and Finished Lists
-- Use Finish or Activate Buttons to Move Projects between Active and Finished Lists
+- Also, use Finish or Activate Buttons to Move Projects between Active and Finished Lists
 - More Info Button Displays Tooltip Popup for Project
 - Click on Tooltip to Remove

-ARCHITECTURE: None

-IMPLEMENTED the following Javascript methods and features:

-- Drag and drop functionality
-- Dataset and data- attributes
+- HTML data attribute
 - HTML template tags
 - Tooltip popup positioning and functionality
-- DOM manipulation
-- Classes and prototypal inheritance
+- Base and Sub Classes and prototypal inheritance
 - Cloning and re-creating DOM elements to remove event listeners
 - Static methods
-- Used scrollIntoView({ behavior: 'smooth' })
+- Scrolling to moved element

 Side exercises performed while coding this app but not included in it: